schen26/SQL_Project/README.md

 # SQL_Project

-> This SQL Project was done to strengthen what had been taught and learnt during the second week of Sparta training course.
+> This SQL Project was used to strengthen what had been taught and learnt during the second week of Sparta training course.
 >
 >All answers are produced through the used of data in the **Northwind** database.
 ## Exercise 1